Bachelor of Arts (BA) in Christian Ministry

 - Communication

-Ministry internships completed within the program offer students the opportunity to connect doctrine and knowledge learned in classes with practical experience under the supervision of a seasoned gospel minister in the context of local churches and ministries.
-The internship takes place in a university-approved ministry setting, and reinforces what students learn throughout their classes.
+Ministry internships completed within the program offer you the opportunity to connect doctrine and knowledge learned in classes with practical experience under the supervision of a seasoned gospel minister in the context of local churches and ministries.
+The internships take place in a university-approved ministry setting and reinforce what you are taught throughout your classes.

-A Bachelor of Arts in Christian Ministry degree can prepare you for roles in ministry leadership.
-Graduates of the program are prepared to enter into their career directly or to pursue higher theological education, such as our MA in Christian Ministry.
-Students can confidently enter into a seminary program after acquiring the basic skills and knowledge necessary for a career focused on evangelism and discipleship.
+A degree in Christian ministry can prepare you for roles in ministry leadership and clergy.
+You can graduate ready to enter into your intended career directly or to pursue higher theological education, such as our MA in Christian Ministry.
+You may also choose to enter into a seminary program after acquiring the basic skills and knowledge necessary for a career focused on evangelism and discipleship.

 - Full-time pastorship